 Why do you need a VPN on your iOS device?

 Whether you are using an iOS or Android device, online threats are omnipresent (like guano in bat caves).
 VPNs prevent data leaks and obscure all your browsing information.
-VPNs also allow you to do torrenting, gaming and streaming content securely from anywhere around the globe.
+VPNs also allow you to do torrenting, gaming, streaming content securely from anywhere around the globe (for example, watch BBC iPlayer outside the UK on your iPhone or iPad) or maximize your security while using Tor.

 People often assume that iOS security is unbreakable, but this is not the case.